-An Eagle Scout Service Project is one of the final obstacles that you’ll need to overcome to reach Scouting’s highest rank.
+A large-scale service project is one of the final obstacles that you’ll need to overcome to reach Scouting’s highest rank: Eagle Scout.
 If you’re a Life Scout in the process of planning your own Eagle Project, you’re in the right place!
-In this article, I’ll be guiding you through how to plan and lead your own successful Eagle Project.
-Plus, I’ll also let you in on a few crucial mistakes to avoid!
+In this article, I’ll be guiding you through how to plan and lead your own successful Eagle Project!
+Plus, I’ll even let you in on a few crucial mistakes to avoid.

-By the way, I’m Cole; it’s great to meet you! 🙂 For my own Eagle Scout project, I helped to restore the grounds of the elementary school I attended.
-This involved pouring concrete, building a permanent shed, setting up worm composting bins, and clearing land to plant a native garden that the students could enjoy and learn from (maybe a bit overkill, but I love sustainability and them, haha).
+By the way, I’m Cole; it’s great to meet you!
+For my Eagle Scout project, I helped to restore the grounds of an elementary school I attended.
+This involved pouring concrete, building a permanent shed, setting up worm composting bins, and clearing land to plant a native garden that the students could learn from!
+(It was a tad ambitious, but I love sustainability and helping educate others 😀 )

 Hopefully, I can give you some tips here so that you can make your Eagle Scout project even more awesome!
 Before we begin though, take a second to thoroughly read requirement 5 for the Eagle rank, which outlines the official guidelines for your Eagle Scout Service Project:

 While a Life Scout, plan, develop, and give leadership to others in a service project helpful to any religious institution, any school, or your community.
 (The project must benefit an organization other than the Boy Scouts of America.)

 A project proposal must be approved by the organization benefiting from the effort, your unit leader and unit committee, and the council or district before you start.
 You must use the Eagle Scout Service Project Workbook, BSA publication No. 512-927, in meeting this requirement.—Eagle Scout requirement 5